Thousands pour into St. Peter's for funeral of Benedict XVI - NewsBreak

 Pope Francis has praised Benedict’s courage to step aside, saying it “opened the door” to other popes doing the same.
 Francis, for his part, recently said he has already left written instructions outlining the conditions in which he too would resign.

-Francis was due to preside over the funeral, which authorities estimated some 100,000 would attend, higher than an original estimate of 60,000, Italian media reported, citing police security plans.
+Francis was presiding over the funeral, which authorities estimated some 100,000 would attend, higher than an original estimate of 60,000, Italian media reported, citing police security plans.

 Only Italy and Germany were invited to send official delegations, but other heads of state and government took the Vatican up on its offer and come in their “private capacity.”
 They included several other heads of state, at least four prime ministers and two delegations of royal representatives.